awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup.md

 # Install the CloudWatch agent with Prometheus metrics collection on Amazon EKS and Kubernetes clusters<a name="ContainerInsights-Prometheus-Setup"></a>

+This section explains how to set up the CloudWatch agent with Prometheus monitoring in a cluster running Amazon EKS or Kubernetes\.
+After you do this, the agent automatically scrapes and imports metrics for the following workloads running in that cluster\.
++ AWS App Mesh
++ NGINX
++ Memcached
++ Java/JMX
++ HAProxy
++ Fluent Bit

+You can also configure the agent to scrape and import additional Prometheus workloads and sources\.

 Before following these steps to install the CloudWatch agent for Prometheus metric collection, you must have a cluster running on Amazon EKS or a Kubernetes cluster running on an Amazon EC2 instance\.

+**VPC Security Group Requirements**

+The ingress rules of the security groups for the Prometheus workloads must open the Prometheus ports to the CloudWatch agent for scraping the Prometheus metrics by the private IP\.

+The egress rules of the security group for the CloudWatch agent must allow the CloudWatch agent to connect to the Prometheus workloads' port by private IP\.

 **Topics**
 + [Setting Up IAM Roles](#ContainerInsights-Prometheus-Setup-roles)